Sign In Register

 Is Gadsden a Good Place to Live?

-Based on current data, Gadsden receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing.
-Areas to be aware of include an elevated poverty rate, below-average incomes, high obesity rates.
+Based on current data, Gadsden receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Gadsden offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs